Does Homeowners Insurance Cover Storage Units?

 Insurance for Items in Storage Units

 Homeowners insurance covers personal belongings in off-site storage units under specific conditions.
-This coverage falls under your policy's "off-premises personal property" provision, which caps at 10% of your total personal property coverage limit.
-Coverage terms and limits vary by insurer and state regulations.
-Check your specific policy for exact details.
+It falls under your policy's "off-premises personal property" provision, which caps at 10% of your total personal property coverage limit.
+Coverage terms and limits vary by insurer and state regulations, so review your specific policy for exact details.

 When Does Homeowners Insurance Cover Storage Unit Items?

-Items stored off your property are covered if they're damaged or stolen due to a covered event:
+Items stored off your property are covered if they're damaged or stolen due to:

 • Fire or smoke damage